DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell12.png)

-**4.** Once Image is downloaded, access can be revoked and image can be deleted.
+**Step 4** Once Image is downloaded, access can be revoked and image can be deleted.

 ```PowerShell
 #once disk is downloaded, disk access can be revoked